- possibly in October

 You could be very helpful with cooking (!), vacuum cleaning, mobbing, filling and emptying the dishwasher, washing pans, some extra cleaning and (if you wish) walking the dog, gardening and other tasks in and around the house.

-And ideal week for us would be like this:
+And ideal week for us would be something like this:

 The rest of your time: